C-Mierez/Web3-Solidity/README.md

 Initial approach to Web3 and Solidity Contracts.

 > ## Notice
-> This file is primarily made for myself as a place where I can dump information that I find relevant throughout my learning process.
+> This `readme` file is primarily made for myself as a place where I can dump information that I find relevant throughout my learning process.
 It exists both to get a general idea of what is done in the project, and to serve as a reminder of all good the practicies that were (and should) be applied regularly.

 ## 1 | SimpleStorage
 Extremely simple first Solidity contract, which allows users to store a number associated to them and retrieve it.